Crip-Zone/DarkModern/SECURITY.md

 ## Supported Versions

-There are currently no known security issues with Crip Zone themes.
+There are currently no known security issues with the DarkModern theme.
 If you suspect there is a vulnerability, please make sure that you are using the latest version of SMF, first!
 We cannott be held responsible for anyone who is not using the latest version of SMF!